MisterHW/Notes/FreeCAD_OpenEMS/stub_filter_problem_setup.md

 ### Mesh Validation

+When constructing the current example, some less ideal choices were (in part deliberately) made and their repercussions observed, problems identified and resolved:

+* PML boundary conditions were set up too close to the simulated geometry (they appear to eat into the volume, using existing grid units).
+The volume was increased by 5 mm (at 1 mm grid spacing, adding at least 5 cells on each side around the simulation volume).
+* PML grid line count of 1 in any direction was not appropriate.
+The value was increased to 4.
+Multiple cell thickness is preferred (e.g. 8).
+* Overlapping grid regions were set up.
+	- Grids are listed on the right hand side of the FreeCAD OpenEMS Export dialog in descending priority.
+This in itself is not wrong, but can cause grid lines in z to be doubled-up, resulting in ~0 mm spacing, which has to be handled with additional scripting (detailed below).
+	- Coordinate lists are concatenated, and overlapping lines are only recognizeable after sorting.

 The mesh resulting from the problem setup and chosen mesh regions / types can be inspected upon execution as AppCSXCAD starts in read-only mode when running the script in Octave.
-One can add
+Overlapping grid line however are not highlighted.

+As a typical presentation of a problem, OpenEMS may report an invalid energy value, and run for a very long time without progress.

+**Next, let's look at automatically detecting meshing errors.**

+####  OpenEMS Problem "Energy: ~   nan (- 0.00dB)"

+When using multiple overlapping grids that have the same priority level, the lists of grid positions ``mesh.x , mesh.y , mesh.z`` are not sorted, and lists of positions are currently simply concatenated.
+Thus, when comparing unsorted consecutive values (hint from http://openems.de/forum/viewtopic.php?t=1103), large negative jumps like "-65 mm" could be found (in FreeCAD-to-OpenEMS there only seems to be the ``top priority, remove overlapping lines`` option which currently does not prevent the problem).

+As a first step to look at all the numerical values of grid line positions in the exported script, one can add manually:

 ```Matlab
 mesh.x
 mesh.y
 mesh.z
 ```
-lines to look at all the numerical values of grid ine positions.
-Some issues however also become evident rather quickly as the simulation may not run, or yield plausible results:

-####  OpenEMS Problem "Energy: ~   nan (- 0.00dB)"
-As per http://openems.de/forum/viewtopic.php?t=1103 , one should check the minimum spacing between mesh grid lines.
-When using multiple overlapping grids that have the same priority level, one would also need to sort them first or otherwise the minimum could be "-65 mm" (in FreeCAD-to-OpenEMS there only seems to be the ``top priority, remove overlapping lines`` option which currently does not prevent the problem).

-As a presumed improvement, one could consider looking for the minimum abs(), inserted before DefineRectGrid():
+The [OpenEMS mesh](http://openems.de/index.php/FDTD_Mesh) documentation does not mention whether the lists have to be monotonic.
+Applying sort() before ``DefineRectGrid()`` does not impact generality but is necessary to identify steps that are too small.

+Without sorting, the simple validation code and output would look like this:

 ```Matlab
 disp("mesh min spacing x : "), min(abs(diff(mesh.x)))